Guangxi: Demographics

+Ethnic groups

 The Han Chinese are the largest ethnic group in Guangxi.
 Han Chinese populations in Guangxi largely live along the autonomous region's southern coast and eastern portions.
 Of these, the main subgroups are those that speak Yue and Southwestern Mandarin varieties of Chinese.
 Qinzhou and Goulou Yue are spoken in the southern and eastern regions, respectively.
 Pinghua is spoken in Nanning and Guilin.
 There are Hakka-speaking regions in Luchuan County, Bobai County and in some areas bordering Vietnam.

-Guangxi has over 14 million Zhuangs, the largest minority ethnicity in China.
+Guangxi has over 16 million Zhuangs, the largest minority ethnicity in China.
 Over 90 percent of Zhuang in China live in Guangxi, especially in the central and western regions.
 High concentrations of Zhuang people can be found in Nanning, Liuzhou, Chongzuo, Baise, Hechi, and Laibin.
 The highest concentration of ethnic Zhuang people is found in the county-level city of Jingxi, with a 2021 publication by the People's Government of Guangxi stating that Jingxi's population is 99.7% Zhuang.

-The autonomous region also has sizable populations of indigenous Yao, Miao, Kam, Mulam, Maonan, Hui, Gin, Yi, Sui and Gelao peoples.
+The autonomous region also has sizable populations of indigenous Yao, Miao, Kam, Mulam, Maonan, Hui, Bouyei, Gin, Yi, Sui and Gelao peoples.
 Other ethnic minorities in Guangxi include the Manchu, Mongol, Korean, Tibetan, Hlai, and Tujia people.